just-the-docs/just-the-docs/index.md

 We invite anyone to contribute to the development and improvement of CityJSON, all discussions, issues, and developments are open to everyone on the [GitHub repository of CityJSON](https://github.com/tudelft3d/cityjson).

-## If you use CityJSON in an academic context, please cite this preprint
+## If you use CityJSON in an academic context, please cite this article

 Ledoux H, Arroyo Ohori K, Kumar K, Dukai B, Labetski A, Vitalis A (2019).
-CityJSON: A compact and easy-to-use encoding of the CityGML data model. **arXiv:1902.09155** [<i class="fas fa-file-pdf"></i>](https://arxiv.org/abs/1902.09155)
+CityJSON: A compact and easy-to-use encoding of the CityGML data model. **Open Geospatial Data, Software and Standards**, 4:4 [<i class="fas fa-file-pdf"></i>](http://dx.doi.org/10.1186/s40965-019-0064-0)